Anytime Replanning of Robot Coverage Paths for Partially Unknown Environments: Simulation Results

-We conclude this section by providing a case study of a Turtlebot 3 replanning coverage paths in a ROS simulation using GD replan and OARP-Replan (i.e. OARP-Replan-1).
-This is to demonstrate the real-world applicability of our replanning approach.
-We generated an anonymized environment as shown in Fig. \ref{fig:ros-simulation}, for which we generated an initial coverage path as shown in Fig. \ref{fig:ros-simulation}(a).
-We then added new obstacles to the environment that occupied 10\% of the initial area.
+This section provides a case study of a Turtlebot 3 replanning coverage paths in a ROS simulation using GD replan and OARP-Replan (i.e. OARP-Replan-1).
+This is to demonstrate the real-world applicability of our replanning approach \docupdate{in contrast to GD replanning}.
+We generated an anonymized environment as shown in Fig. \ref{fig:ros-simulation}, for which an initial coverage path was planned (Fig. \ref{fig:ros-simulation}(a)).
+We added new obstacles to the environment that occupied 10\% of the initial area.
 As the robot observes new obstacles blocking this path, the robot replans the path either using OARP-Replan or GD replan.
 The replanning is done while driving and the robot switches to the new path when available.
 The robot is also equipped with a local planner to traverse the path and make small changes if the path goes close to the walls.
 Fig. \ref{fig:ros-simulation}(b) shows a snapshot of the robot replanning the coverage path using OARP-Replan.
 We use the robot parameters from Table \ref{table:parameters} for this simulation with some changes to use the default Turtlebot controller in ROS: we set maximum velocity to 0.3 $m/s$ and linear acceleration to 1 $m/s^2$.
-With these parameters, we observed that OARP-Replan covered the environment 16.5\% more optimal than GD replan along a path that was 12.2\% shorter.
+With these parameters, we observed that OARP-Replan covered the environment 16.5\% \docupdate{faster} than GD replan along a path that was 12.2\% shorter.
 This difference is mainly due to the reduction in long detours where the robot travels around obstacles many times.
 We included recordings of this case study in our video attachment.